 Dumsor: ECG Releases List of Areas to Suffer Power Cuts on April 27 as Disruptions Intensify

-• The Electricity Company of Ghana also noted that other areas faced power disruptions because of a fire outbreak at Ghana Grid Company's Akosombo substation
+• The service provider said some areas faced disruptions due to a fire at the Ghana Grid Company's Akosombo substation

-• The company announced on Facebook that power supply was curtailed in several areas on April 26
+• The Electricity Company of Ghana announced on Facebook that power supply was curtailed in several areas on April 26

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-The Electricity Company of Ghana has scheduled a major planned maintenance exercise in the Western Region for April 27.
+The Electricity Company of Ghana (ECG) has scheduled a major planned maintenance exercise in the Western Region for April 27.

 Electricity Company of Ghana, Dumsor, power cuts, ECG